Forgot password

 • If your hunger bar drops to six Hunger (three drumsticks) or lower, you lose your ability to sprint.

-• If your hunger bar is completely depleted, you will take damage from starvation.
-This causes you to lose one health every four seconds.
-If you are on Easy mode, your stop taking starvation damage at 10 Health or lower.
-On Normal mode, you stop taking starvation damage at one health or lower.
-On Hard mode, you continue to take starvation damage until you die or eat something.
+• If your difficulty level is set to easy, you stop taking starvation damage at 10 Health or lower whereas on normal difficulty, you stop taking starvation damage at one health or lower.
+For hard difficulty, you continue to take starvation damage until you die or eat something.

 How Saturation Works in Minecraft